Pedro Quintana-Ascencio, Professor

 Research Areas: Conservation biology of Florida, including beach mice, gopher tortoise, and lupines.

-Federico Lopez Borghesi, PhD Student
+Federico Lopez Borghesi, PhD

 Research: Broadly, I am interested on the interplay between plant reproductive physiology and population level dynamics.
 My project aims to find novel ways to frame seed ecophysiology studies to inform plant demography models.

 Research: My research examines how mosquito populations and diversity vary in time and space at regional scales.
 I also conducted an experiment (in the picture) on ecological disturbance and productivity.

 |Shireen Alemadi, MS, 2006||Debra Rinne, MS, 2006||Alaina Bernard, MS, 2007||Kristina Horn, MS, 2007|

 |Bonnie Berry, MS, 2008||Elizabeth Boughton, PhD, 2009||Camille Collins, MS, 2010||Jennifer Navarra, MS, 2010|

 |Lisa McCauley, PhD, 2011||Kim Medley, PhD, 2012||Sandor Kelly, MS, 2012||Elizabeth Stephens, PhD, 2013|

 |Matthew Tye, MS, 2014||Caitlyn Debevec, MS, 2015||Steffan Pierre, MS, 2015||Lina Maria Sanchez Clavijo, PhD, 2016|